florencelarkin/ramp_task/README.md

-This is the source code for the mobile version of the Driving Task.
+This is the source code for the mobile version of the RAMP Task.

 This is a demo version where the data that is recorded is displayed on screen at the end of each trial.